“I’m not good at this- why should I try?”

-On the radio awhile back, I heard a story about a school for “gifted” children.
-However, they were never told they were gifted.
-This was based off of research and the school’s own experience: when children are told that they’re smart, good at math, etc., they quit working hard.
-In an experiment, two groups of children were asked to choose some tasks to complete.
+The radio show also explained an experiment on growth mindset.
+Two groups of children were asked to choose some tasks to complete.
 The children who were told they were good at the tasks chose easier ones to complete.
 The children who didn’t receive that praise chose more difficult tasks to complete.
-Fixed mindset involves not only negative views of ourselves, but positive views as well.
+Fixed mindset involves the negative and positive views we have of ourselves.

 So How Do We Develop a Growth Mindset?